 Site speed: Common culprits that cause a site to be slow are un-optimized or too many images and poor quality web hosting.
 You can use GTMetrix.com to analyze your site speed.

 Mobile-friendly design: Test your site using Google's mobile-friendly test.

 Internal linking: Most site owners do a poor job of liking related pages together on their website.
 Effective internal linking is good for both the user and the search engines since it helps both find your best, most relevant content.
 In Google Search Console, site owners can view a list of the pages with the most internal links to determine if that matches up with what they would consider their most important pages to be.
 If the two don’t match up, you can see where the work needs to be done.

 By implementing these changes, you can dramatically improve the quality of your SEO.
 Google is focused on its users, so if you’ve got a website full of rich, interlinked content, with reinforcement of other sites through links, then your website is set up for success.
-These key three components are a crucial place to start when looking at vacation rental website marketing.

 (Editor's note- we have updated and republished this article to benefit readers new to the Kigo blog.)